the-fearless-knight/mass/README.md

 <h3>This script is still in alpha stage, it will be improved soon.</h3>

 ## Mass
-<h4>A wrapper script for the Amass tool to enumerate subdomains.</h4>
+<h4>A wrapper script for the amass tool to enumerate subdomains.</h4>

 The OWASP Amass link: <a href="https://github.com/owasp-amass/amass">https://github.com/owasp-amass/amass</a>